-The only passenger boat firm offering river journeys UPstream of the city.
-Punt hire, rowing boats and electric motor boats.
+The only passenger boat firm offering river journeys upstream of the city.
+No punt hire, but they have a selection of electric motor boats.
 Also skippered cruises, some with special themes and food, should you fancy it.

 Self-drive punts, rowing boats and electric motor boats.
 Meander along the Isis (Thames) past the college boat houses (avoiding college rowers), explore the byways past Christ Church Meadow, or downstream towards Iffley Village and the Isis Tavern.
 Non-motorised craft can also explore the Cherwell towards Magdalen bridge.

 Open: Easter - early October (weather permitting), 10am-6pm weekdays, 10am-7pm weekends.
 Scheduled cruises from the same location.
 40 minute round trips leave hourly from 11am-5pm (on the same seasonal, weather and availability-related basis as the other vessels).
-Oxford-Abingdon service leaves at 9.15am and 2.30pm (late May - late Sept), taking 2 hrs one way and leaving Abingdon at 11.15am and 4.45pm for the respective return journeys.
-This costs £6 for adults, £3 kids.
+Oxford-Abingdon service leaves at 9.15am and 2.30pm (late May - mid Sept), taking 2 hrs one way and leaving Abingdon at 11.15am and 4.45pm for the respective return journeys.
+A return is £20.80 for adults, £11.70 for kids.
 Private charter of the big boats for parties is also possible, along with the hire of self-drive diesel day boats.

 Tel: 01865 243421